Stock tank pool ideas: 15 stylish ways to take the plunge

 - Cover your pool and forget about it until spring, unless you use it as a hot tub.

-Several years ago, Lisa dug up the front lawn of her Southern California home and replaced it with drought-tolerant plants, including natives and succulents.
-She has a B.A. from California Polytechnic State University, Pomona, and a certificate in landscape design.
-Lisa has written about gardening and outdoor living since 2008 for various websites and magazines, including About.com, TheSpruce, and Laguna Beach Magazine.
-Hailing from ancestors who were do-it-yourselfers, Lisa and her family spend their spare time restoring their Midcentury Modern home.
-One of her longtime goals is to have a sustainable vegetable garden like her grandmother did in Texas.
+Lisa has a B.A. from California Polytechnic State University, Pomona, and a certificate in landscape design.
+She's written about gardening and outdoor living since 2008 for various websites and magazines, including About.com, TheSpruce, and Laguna Beach Magazine.
+Lisa and her family spend their spare time restoring their Midcentury Modern home in southern California.